YJAJ/YJAJ.github.io/blog/_posts/2018-11-09-notes-on-alexnet.markdown

 However, CNN was expensive to apply in large scale to high resolution images.
 Thanks to (relatively) modern GPUs (then, authors used two GTX580 3GB to train the data set between five to six days) and a highly optimised implementation of 2d convolutional layers (hereafter, conv layers), deep CNN became possible.

 ## How was the data processed and prepared?
 Authors highlighted two pre-processing.
-First, they downsampled the images to a fixed resolution of 256x256.
-Also, they subtracted the man activity over the training set from each pixel.
+First, they downsampled the images to a fixed resolution of 256 x 256.
+Also, they subtracted the mean activity over the training set from each pixel.

 ## What are novel features of the architecture (i.e. AlexNet)?